PluralKit/PluralKit/docs/content/user-guide.md

     pk;member John birthdate 07-24
     pk;member "Craig Johnson" birthdate Feb 28

-To clear a birthdate, use the command with no birthday argument (eg. `pk;member John birthdate`).
+To clear a birthdate, use the command with no birthday argument (e.g. `pk;member John birthdate`).

 ### Deleting members
 If you want to delete a member, use the `pk;member delete` command, like so: